algotrade-plutus/ProtoMarketMaker/README.md

 ```
 ### Data Collection
 #### Option 1.
 Download from Google Drive
-Data can be download directly from [Google Drive](https://drive.google.com/drive/folders/181d7JcfHilIvviLgEuaDt2VqwZLYnYUF?usp=sharing).
+Data can be downloaded directly from [Google Drive](https://drive.google.com/drive/folders/181d7JcfHilIvviLgEuaDt2VqwZLYnYUF?usp=sharing).
 The data files are stored in the `data` folder with the following folder structure:
 ```
 data
 ├── is